 To use the linearization feature, it is most convenient to use the Allegro AAS33051 Samples Programmer Graphical User Interface (GUI).
-It allows the user to measure points along the mechanical rotation, calculate all parameters that need to be written into the sensor, and write these values into the sensor.
+It allows the user to measure points along the mechanical rotation, calculate all parameters that need to be written into the sensor, and writes these values into the sensor.
 To use this function, the user must be able to read and control the mechanical angle.

 The sensor performs linearization by taking the measured electrical angles and, depending on the angle measured, subtracting a linearization coefficient stored in EEPROM.
 There are 32 of these linearization coefficients in the EEPROM.
 The angle value at a sensor angle reading of 0.00, 11.25, 22.50, ...
-348.75 electrical degrees are to be modified by the values in EEPROM fields LIN0, LIN1, LIN2, ...
+348.75 electrical degrees will be modified by the values in EEPROM fields LIN0, LIN1, LIN2, ...
 LIN31.
 The EEPROM LIN values are subtracted from the electrical sensor angles, as shown in Table 4.

 The LIN fields are 12-bit signed values.
-Each LIN coefficient has a range of -2048 through 2047 LSB, which corresponds to a correction of the electrical angle by 22.50 through -22.49 degrees (EEPROM field LS = 0) or by 45.00 through -44.98 degrees (EEPROM field LS = 1).
-When the electrical angle is between two of the linearization points, the sensor calculates the appropriate correction value for this angle by linear interpolation between the two coefficients next to the value.
-For example, if the sensor measures an angle of 5.625° , the output is 5.625 - (LIN0 + LIN1) / 2.
+Each LIN coefficient has a range of -2048...+2047 LSB that corresponds to a correction of the electrical angle by +22.50...-22.49 degrees (EEPROM field LS = 0) or by +45.00...-44.98 degrees (EEPROM field LS = 1).
+When the electrical angle is between of two of the linearization points, the sensor calculates the appropriate correction value for this angle by linear interpolation between the two coefficients next to the value.
+For example, if the sensor measures an angle of 5.625°, the output will be 5.625 - (LIN0 + LIN1) / 2.

-An example showing a nonlinear curve that is corrected by the sensor is provided in Figure 4.
+Figure 4 is an example showing a nonlinear curve that is corrected by the sensor.
 In this example, the values of LIN0, LIN1, LIN2, and LIN3 are negative numbers, while LIN4 is a positive number.
 The linearized output angle in the example is close to the mechanical angle, but not perfect.
-This was done deliberately for the purpose of showing a more-realistic example.
+This was done on purpose to show a more realistic example.